OpenMPT/openmpt/README.md

  -  Supported Visual Studio versions:

-     -  Visual Studio 2017 Community/Professional/Enterprise
+     -  Visual Studio 2017 and 2019 Community/Professional/Enterprise

-        To compile the project, open `build/vs2017win7/OpenMPT.sln` and hit the compile button.
-Other target systems can be found in the `vs2017*` sibling folders.
+        To compile the project, open `build/vsVERSIONwin7/OpenMPT.sln` (VERSION being 2017 or 2019) and hit the compile button.
+Other target systems can be found in the `vs2017*` and `vs2019*` sibling folders.

  -  OpenMPT requires the compile host system to be 64bit x86-64.